Feature: #98132 - Extbase entity properties support union types¶

 See forge#98132

-Extbase's reflection does now support the detection of union types in entity properties.
+Extbase reflection now supports the detection of union types in entity properties.

 class Entity extends AbstractEntity